pywr/pywr-next/README.md

 benefit of making it easy to extend that core functionality using regular Python.
 However, the border between what is Python and what is Cython is a bit blurred and not well designed in certain places.

-One option for the future development of Pywr (e.g. Pywr-2.x) would be a more explicit separate between the compute "core" and higher level functionality.
+One option for the future development of Pywr (e.g. Pywr-2.x) would be a more explicit separation between the compute "core" and higher level functionality.
 Rust is a candidate for writing that core largely independent of Python, and possibly offers the benefits of (1) greater performance than Cython, and (2) easier maintenance in the future.